 The Oeko-Tex Standard 100 is one of the most popular organic certifications of textile raw materials, the whole textile production chain.

 Apart from the comfort a pillow offers, it can also be used to improve the decor of our rooms and most importantly, our health.
-Many people are allergic to the materials used to fill regular pillows and are unable to sleep due to this.
+Many people are allergic to the materials used to fill regular pillows and cannot sleep.
 But ‘green’ organic pillows are filled with natural fibers that are hypoallergenic and this provides a welcome respite to those affected by allergies.

-Remember, we spend easily 8 hours a day sleeping, and getting a good night’s sleep is so important to long-term health.
+Remember, we easily sleep 8 hours a day, and getting a good night’s sleep is important to long-term health.
 Choosing the best organic pillows will not only help protect the environment but will also help keep you healthy.
 Remember, the best sleep pillow is natural and organic.